Our vision:

 To promote and support civic engagement for quality public education in South Carolina.

-Harold C. Johnson Elementary SIC Receives 2024 Dick & Tunky Riley Award for School Improvement Council Excellence
+Lemira Elementary SIC Receives 2025 Dick & Tunky Riley Award for School Improvement Council Excellence

-The School Improvement Council (SIC) of Harold C. Johnson Elementary School in York School District 1 has been named the recipient of the 2024 Dick and Tunky Riley Award for School Improvement Council Excellence.
+The School Improvement Council (SIC) of Lemira Elementary School in Sumter School District has been named the recipient of the 2025 Dick and Tunky Riley Award for School Improvement Council Excellence.

-The award was presented Saturday afternoon during a SC School Improvement Council (SC-SIC) awards program and luncheon at the South Carolina State Museum in Columbia.
+The award was presented Saturday, April 5, during the SC-SIC Annual Conference at the awards program and luncheon at the Cooperative Conference Center in Columbia.

 The annual Riley Award for SIC Excellence was created in 2002 to highlight the significant contributions made to public education by the 12,000 School Improvement Council members who volunteer in every public school in the state.
 The award is named in honor of the former SC Governor and U.S. Secretary of Education and his late wife, recognizing the couple’s longstanding commitment to quality public education.